-- 40% of GCSE - 1 hr 15mins written exam in May / June of Year 11.
+- 40% of GCSE - 1 hour 15 minutes written exam in May / June of Year 11.
 Based on 4 areas of study and 2 set pieces. - AoS1 Musical Forms and Devices; AoS2 Music for Ensemble; AoS3 Film Music; AoS4 Popular Music - Set Work 1 Bach Badinerie, Set Work 2 Africa by Toto

 - Communication

-- Ability to play instrument / sing to a competent level
+- Ability to play an instrument / sing to a competent level

 - Become a creative and analytical thinker

-- Improving own learning and performance
+- Improve own learning and performance

 - Working with others

-- Confidence and positive self esteem
+- Confidence and positive self-esteem

 - How to present yourself in public